akara/squbsscalatraining/README.md

-# squbs Training for Scala Users
+# Akka on squbs Training for Scala Users

 ### Prerequisites